s-macke/SAM/README.md

 This tables are now changed:

 Parser2 exchanges some phonemes by others and inserts new.
-Code41883 adds 1 to the stress under some circumstances SetPhonemeLength sets phoneme lengths.
+AddStress adds 1 to the stress under some circumstances SetPhonemeLength sets phoneme lengths.
 Code48619 changes the phoneme lengths
 Code41240 adds some additional phonemes